GoogleCloudPlatform/magic-modules/CI_README.md

 If you're interested in developing the repositories that Magic Modules manages, here are the things you'll want to know.

 ## What The Magician Does
-The Magician takes the PR you write against MagicModules and creates the downstream (generated) commits that are a result of your changes.
+The Magician takes the PR you write against Magic Modules and creates the downstream (generated) commits that are a result of your changes.
 It posts the diffs created by your changes as a comment on your PR, to aid in review.
 When your PR is merged, it updates the downstream repositories with your changes.

 ## Your Workflow